skawaguchi/league-homework/README.md

 # League Homework Assignment: Time Range Subtraction

 ## Prerequisites
 This application prefers that you have `yarn` installed.
-If not, see the [installation instructions](https://yarnpkg.com/en/docs/install).You may also use normal `npm`, which is bundled with node.
+If not, see the [installation instructions](https://yarnpkg.com/en/docs/install).You may also use normal `npm install`, which is bundled with node, but the app was developed with `yarn` in mind.

-This application is developed using Node 6.
+This application is developed using Node 6.11.x.
 To switch between versions you're best off using `nvm`.
-If you don't have it and work with Node regularly, I suggest you get it.
+It should run fine on other versions, but it's better to match the one this was developed on.

 ## Installing the Application
 Run `nvm use` to use the correct version of Node for this application.